appcelerator/amplify-tooling/packages/axway-cli/README.md

 ## Update Checks

 The Axway CLI checks for package updates for the Axway CLI and all installed CLI extensions every hour.
-If there are any available updates, a message is displayed every 30 minutes.
+If there are any available updates, a message is displayed once per hour.
 The update checks can be disabled by running: `axway config set update.check false`.

+## Telemetry

+The Axway CLI has a telemetry system that collects anonymous data which is used to improve Axway products.
+We use this data to determine product roadmaps, feature deprecations, and crash reporting.

+Data collected includes your operating system, CPU architecture, Node.js version, Axway CLI version, installed CLI extensions, command invoked, and randomly generated machine and session ids.
+Sensitive information including your username, email address, and paths are redacted.

+Axway does __not__ collect your personal information, link your activity to your Axway account, capture environment variables, or unique machine identifiers such as the MAC address or serial number.

+Telemetry is __disabled__ by default.
+You can enable telemetry by running `axway telemetry --enable` or disable it by running `axway telemetry --disable`.

+Telemetry is always disabled if the environment variable `AXWAY_TELEMETRY_DISABLED=1` is set or when running from a well known continuous integration environment.

 ## Extensions